 *Reminder- Dogs, other than service animals, are restricted from township beaches during the hours of 11:00 am - 4:00 pm between Memorial Day and Labor Day.

-ELECTRONICS are now being accepted at the Lower Township Recycling Center.
-The CMCMUA Transfer Station will be accepting all Electrononics/TV's For more information please call 609-884-0898
+ELECTRONICS are no longer being accepted at the Lower Township Recycling Center.
+The CMCMUA Transfer Station will be accepting all Electrononics/TV's For more information please call the CMCMUA at 609-465-9026

 Effective May 17, 2016, Lower Township Court will be operating out of the Municipal Building located at 2600 Bayshore Rd. until renovations at the Township Public Safety Building are complete.